trebbag/revenuepilot/docs/CHAT_ARCHIVE.md

 The archive identifies several unfinished or missing capabilities that need prioritisation:

 - **Speech‑to‑text & diarisation:** `audio_processing.py` contains stubs; the roadmap calls for integrating Whisper or a similar model and adding a `/transcribe` endpoint.
-- **Advanced PHI scrubbing:** The current regex‑based de‑identifier misses names and dates in many formats.
-An ML‑based scrubber or library such as Philter is suggested【565843205015217†screenshot】.
 - **Role‑based authentication:** There is no login or user management.
 A simple JWT‑based auth system is proposed to distinguish clinicians from admins.
 - **Analytics visualisation:** The dashboard currently displays counts only.
 Charts (e.g. time‑series graphs) should be implemented using a library like Chart.js.
 - **Packaging:** The project needs an Electron builder config, code signing and auto‑update pipeline before distribution【447379025536466†screenshot】.